Built to Last: The Enduring Legacy of Earthen Architecture

 • The Great Mosque of Djenné (Mali): Built of adobe and replastered annually in a community-wide event, this West African landmark has stood since the 13th century.
 It remains the world’s largest mudbrick building.

-• The Alhambra (Spain): While known for its ornate Islamic architecture, parts of the Alhambra were built with rammed earth walls.
+• The Alhambra (Spain): Primarily constructed between 1238 and 1358.
+While known for its ornate Islamic architecture, parts of the Alhambra were built with rammed earth walls.
 These centuries-old towers still stand firm in the Andalusian climate.

 What Makes Earthen Architecture So Durable?